mousepawmedia/devdocs/network/source/serverconfig/hawksnest.rst

     $ sudo phpenmod mbstring
     $ sudo systemctl restart apache2

-..
-NOTE:: This previously required mcrypt, which is lacking in PHP7.4.
+..  note:: This previously required mcrypt, which is lacking in PHP7.4.
     However, it appears to be operating as expected without it.

 Test Apache2 again, as always.